shabpompeiano/edunauts/1_course_correction/venv.md

 ### 2. **Why Use venv?**
 Let’s say you're working on two Python projects: one needs `Django 3.0`, and the other requires `Django 4.0`.
 Without virtual environments, installing one version of Django would overwrite the other, leading to compatibility issues.
 But with `venv`, you can keep each project’s dependencies separate, avoiding the mess.

+If you want to dive deeper into the differences between various virtual environment tools like `venv`, `virtualenv`, `pyenv`, and others, I recommend checking out this [StackOverflow discussion](https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe).

+Specifically, this [answer](https://stackoverflow.com/a/47559925) gives a thorough breakdown of why `venv` is often the preferred option for many developers.
+It explains where each tool stands in the Python ecosystem, helping you understand why we’re using `venv` in this course.

 ---

 ## Hands-On: Creating and Using a Virtual Environment with venv